anoopg9/test1/README.md

 ## Things still needed/That could Improve
 1. Highlight the winner
-2. Need Logout button after user login
+2. Need Logout button after user login shkjfahsk

 ## Error on Deploying into Heroku
 Since I was getting import flask error although I had imported and installed flask.
 The error was :